 There are a lot of small or hidden parts to a package that can go unnoticed.
-Our innovation efforts aren't just on primary packaging - they address the little things as well, making them more carbon efficient, recycle-friendly and regenerative over time.
+So our innovation efforts aren't just on primary packaging - they address the little things as well, making them more carbon efficient, recycle-friendly and regenerative over time.

-- We were the first to introduce the Algae Ink option, a water-based black ink whose pigment is made with algae cells rather than petro-chemicals.
-When Algae Ink isn't an option we use water or soy-based alternatives.
+We were the first to introduce the Algae Ink option, a water-based black ink whose pigment is made with algae cells rather than petrochemicals.
+We use water or soy-based alternatives when Algae Ink isn't an option.

-These are just a few of the ways we analyze and improve the "little things" in accordance with our broader framework.
+These are just a few ways we analyze and improve the "little things" by our broader framework.

-- It is easier to visit, tour and collaborate with domestic partners.
-And our supply chain is just that - true partners in our quest to constantly improve the sustainability of our packaging.
+- It is easier to visit, tour, and collaborate with domestic partners.
+Our supply chain is just that - true partners in our quest to improve the sustainability of our packaging constantly.

-- Domestic manufacturing means our recycled inputs largely come from the US.
+- Domestic manufacturing means our recycled inputs primarily come from the US.
 Using domestic recycled content is essential to our framework.

 - Why ship from halfway around the world when you can manufacture domestically and ship more efficiently?

-Our manufacturing partners are core to our EcoAlly community and the ecological progress we are trying to make - and they are selected and vetting accordingly.
+Our manufacturing partners are core to our EcoAlly community and the ecological progress we are trying to make - and they are selected and vetted accordingly.

 Huge boxes for tiny products, surrounded by plastic air pillows - this move is for companies that prioritize cost reduction and operational efficiency above all else.

-- We take the time to produce a custom box for every shipment that goes out our door, so your package is delivered without any excessive void fill or air.
+- We take the time to produce a custom box for every shipment out our door, so your package is delivered without excessive void fill or air.

 - All of our boxes are custom cut to your specific dimensions.
 And we give you free samples so you can ensure the size is perfect before placing your order.

-- We offer a lot of sizes in our mailers, so you can hopefully find the one that perfectly fits your products.
+- We offer many sizes in our mailers, so you can hopefully find the one that perfectly fits your products.

 - Country of manufacture